"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 Tavern's keeper spoke out, "he is right and wrong.
 Know that brat.
 You will need to be pushy when the moment pushes against you.
 As for the Beret coin, no, it's not discontinued."

-The wanderer left the tavern after his morning breakfast was over.
+The wanderer left the tavern after his breakfast.
 For in exchange of a Beret coin, he got new minted currency coins, aptly named after the kingdom of Riga.

 He pulled over his brown overcoat, once again as he walked around the corner.
-The morning has only been for nothing less than a quarter less than an hour.
+The morning had passed only letting remain a little less than a quarter from an hour.

 He stopped once outside the town guild building.
 He didn't question why it was called 'town guild' and not 'town's guild'.
 He scanned the legible declarations and requests on outer board as well as inner board, just to make sure so he did enter the building.
 Charting his course, in his mind for the day.